-Net Change in Fund Balance of Governmental Funds \$ 453,766 Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance of Governmental Funds \$ 1,038,769 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Depreciation Expense \$ (11,603) Capital Outlays 100,000 88,397 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-Changes in pension related items \$ 919,655 Changes in OPEB related items 48,571 968,226 Change in Net Position of Governmental Activities \$ 1,510,389
+Depreciation/amortization expense Capital outlays \$ (30,408) 208,727 178,319 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+Lease principal payment Lease issued \$ 14,712 (94,026) Accrued interest (4,701) (84,015) Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+Changes in pension related items \$ 183,514 Changes in OPEB related items 49,787 233,301 Change in Net Position of Governmental Activities \$ 1,366,374